PCR tests here to stay despite rise in rapid tests, say scientists

-SINGAPORE - Scientists here say that despite the recent rise in the number of rapid Covid-19 tests available on the market, conventional Polymerase Chain Reaction (PCR) tests are likely to remain in use at least for the near future as they complement each other.
+Scientists here say that despite the recent rise in the number of rapid Covid-19 tests available on the market, conventional polymerase chain reaction (PCR) tests are likely to remain in use at least for the near future as they complement each other.

-On Oct 20, the Health Ministry (MOH) announced that participants in some mass events would have to take an Antigen Rapid Test (ART) and obtain a negative result before being admitted, under a new pilot programme.
+On Oct 20, the Ministry of Health (MOH) announced that participants in some mass events would have to take an antigen rapid test (ART) and obtain a negative result before being admitted, under a new pilot programme.

 And on Oct 29, National University of Singapore (NUS) spin-off Breathonix said it was in discussions with MOH to deploy breathalyser-type tests in trials at public locations.